HenriquesLab/DL4MicEverywhere/docs/CLI_USER_GUIDE.md

 sudo -E bash launch.sh -c ./my_notebooks/CARE_2D_DL4Mic/configuration.yaml -d /home/user/Documents/data_folder -o /home/user/Documents/results_folder -g -n /home/user/Desktop/MyFancyZeroCostDL4MicNotebook.ipynb -r ./modified_requirements.txt -t MyNewContainer
 ```

-where you use your own `configuration.yaml` file, your ZeroCost4Mic style notebook and your `requirements.txt`file; also allowing the container to use GPUs and giving the tag `MyNewContainer`to the docker image that will be created.
+In this example, you use your own `configuration.yaml` file, your ZeroCost4Mic style notebook, and your `requirements.txt` file.
+You also allow the container to use GPUs and assign the tag `MyNewContainer` to the Docker image that will be created.